FontoXML/fontoxml-cms-browser/README.md

 # Add-on fontoxml-cms-browsers

-This add-on exposes five operations for opening cms related browsers.
+This add-on exposes operations for opening cms related browsers.
 These browsers allow the user to browse documents and images present on the used CMS.

 ## Getting started